What is the ApoB Test?

 ApoB may also reveal important information about your metabolic health (which is closely related to heart health).
 The Women’s Health Study followed 17,527 women over 8 years and found that higher levels of ApoB were linked to a greater risk of hypertension.
 This effect has been observed even when controlling for other risk factors.
 For instance, a 2020 study of 233 Japanese Americans found that people with high ApoB were more likely to develop hypertension regardless of insulin sensitivity and abdominal fat (two factors that correlate with metabolic health).
 Another study of 2348 people found that people with high ApoB were more likely to develop metabolic syndrome and dyslipidemia, even when controlling for waist circumference and inflammation.
 The above-mentioned study of nearly 500,000 people found that high ApoB increases the risk of diabetes.
 And finally, a 2005 study of 7427 Korean people found that high ApoB was linked to insulin resistance, even in people with normal blood sugar levels.

 While ApoB testing hasn’t been recommended by medical societies as a tool to diagnose or treat metabolic illnesses (such as hypertension and diabetes), you may find that it contributes to your understanding of your holistic health.
-Working closely with your healthcare provider, the ApoB test can help you evaluate your risk of disease in the future, monitor illness today, and guide treatment decisions (such as the use of cholesterol-lowering medication).
+Working closely with your healthcare provider, the ApoB test can help you evaluate your risk of disease in the future, monitor illness today, and guide treatment decisions (such as the use of cholesterol-lowering medication like a statin).

 How Do You Get ApoB Tested?